 TIP: After visiting Mount Cook, you can also return back to Queenstown where you started this road trip.
 The driving time will be the same, but you will have to miss out on seeing Lake Tekapo.

 Important tips for your New Zealand road trip

-- If you are travelling in the winter months end of June – September make sure your accommodation in Queenstown and Wanaka is booked in advance.
+- If you are traveling in the winter months end of June through September then make sure your accommodation in Queenstown and Wanaka is booked in advance.
 Those are ski season months and both of those places are famous and busy ski towns.

-- For more tips check out the FAQ’s section in my New Zealand Travel Guide
+- For more tips check out the FAQ section in my New Zealand Travel Guide